Coffee in world cultures: Europe

 The countries of Europe have developed various versions of coffee that have spread across the world.
 Café au lait and espressos have become norms across in various coffee shops, while the coffee grown in countries formerly colonized by European powers have in turn affected European coffee culture.

 France

 French coffee, such as café au lait, has spread across and become popular across the world.
 However, the method of consuming remains uniquely French.
 Coffee is drunk sitting down in cafes or relaxing areas.
-It is also consumed in small amounts, and not for taste or energy.
+It is also consumed in small amounts.
 Coffee has been engrained into everyday French culture.